-> The Haptik bot builder platform has a three-tiered organizational system to help organize bots.
+The Haptik Conversation Studio platform has a three-tiered organizational system to help organize bots.
 This three-tier hierarchy allows bot developers to easily deploy bots across multiple channels.
-The three tiers of this system are called bots, businesses, and partners:
+The three tiers of this system are called Bots, Businesses, and Partners.

-> 2. Inside a Bot
+2. Inside a Bot

 Once you have successfully created a bot, you would be able to see the skeleton structure of the bot, as described below -

 As you can see, there are three major sections -

 This section is the place where we design user journeys and flows with interconnected Nodes.
 It follows the below hierarchy.